Learn about the team running our animal behaviour courses.

 Debbie is in the second year of her Doctoral PhD research in horse-human relationships at Manchester Metropolitan University, exploring the sustainability of horse riding in the contexts of training methods, welfare and social licence to operate.

-Debbie writes articles and books on all aspects of behaviour and

-  consulting, and presents talks and workshops internationally, both as an

-  animal behaviour specialist and as a supporting expert in the Human

-  Behaviour Change for Animals team, collaborating on psychology-themed

-  projects.
-She contributes to equestrian magazines and wrote the chapter

-  on Equestrianism in the book Equine Behaviour in Mind.
-Debbie

-  co-authored the book The Horse, A Natural History, published by

-  Princeton University Press.

-  Aliyah was the veterinary supervisor at HEROS/North Farm Stud for just

-  shy of 4 years, during which time she experienced a vast number

-  rehabilitation cases and thus ways in which physical and mental ailments

-  can manifest in a wide range of behavioural symptoms and how - alongside

-  a team of vets and physical therapists - these physical and behavioural

-  issues can be addressed in tandem to help the horses and owners continue

-  on to lead comfortable and fulfilling lives.
+Debbie writes articles and books on all aspects of behaviour and consulting, and presents talks and workshops internationally, both as an animal behaviour specialist and as a supporting expert in the Human Behaviour Change for Animals team, collaborating on psychology-themed projects.
+She contributes to equestrian magazines and wrote the chapter on Equestrianism in the book Equine Behaviour in Mind.
+Debbie co-authored the book The Horse, A Natural History, published by Princeton University Press.

+As well as dedicating her time to her own clients and NAC, Aliyah works as an equine tutor delivering KEITS diplomas and alternative education provision in the Education Department at HEROS, which shares a centre with North Farm Stud where she studied herself back in 2017.
+During her years at North Farm Stud, Aliyah encountered a vast number of rehabilitation cases and thus how physical ailments can manifest in a wide range of behavioural symptoms and how - alongside a team of vets and therapists - these behavioural issues can be addressed to help horses and owners continue to lead comfortable and fulfilling lives.